myhdl/myhdl/doc/source/manual/background.rst

 .. index:: single: decorators; about

-Python 2.4 introduced a new feature called decorators.
-MyHDL takes advantage of this new feature by defining a number of decorators that facilitate hardware descriptions.
-However, many users may not yet be familiar with decorators.
+Python 2.4 introduced a feature called decorators.
+MyHDL takes advantage of this feature by defining a number of decorators that facilitate hardware descriptions.
+However, some users may not yet be familiar with decorators.
 Therefore, an introduction is included here.

 A decorator consists of special syntax in front of a function declaration.
 It